 ACM Reference format:

 Dominic Lindsay, Sukhpal Singh Gill, and Peter Garraghan.
 2019.
-PRISM: An Experiment Framework for Straggler Analytics in Containerized Cluster Environments.
+PRISM: An Experiment Framework for Straggler Analytics in Containerized Clusters.

 1 INTRODUCTION

-Large scale containerized clusters have driven development of Cloud technologies, required for execution of Big Data applications such as social media, e-commerce and data analytics.
-The velocity and volume of data generated require schedulers that can execute application workflows on highly distributed heterogeneous shared computing resources.
+Large-scale containerized clusters have driven development of Cloud technologies, required for the execution of Big Data applications such as social media, e-commerce, and data analytics.
+The velocity and volume of data generated require schedulers that can execute application workflows on highly distributed and heterogeneous shared computing resources.
 Application isolation and resource abstraction are critical for shared cluster provisioning.
 Containers runtimes such as Linux Containers, Docker and OpenVZ have emerged as lightweight performant alternatives to virtual machines [1].
-Due to the increased scale and inherent complexity of such containerized clusters in production, such systems are frequently exposed to emerging phenomena directly influencing system performance.
-One such phenomena is the Long Tail problem, whereby a small number of task stragglers negatively impact job completion time.
+Due to the increased scale and inherent complexity of such containerized clusters in production, these systems are frequently exposed to emerging phenomena directly impacting system performance.
+One such phenomena is the Long Tail problem, whereby a small number of task stragglers degrades job completion time.

-It has been demonstrated that such stragglers are an unsolved challenge in production containerized clusters operated by Google [2], and Alibaba [3].
+It has been demonstrated that such stragglers are an unsolved challenge in production containerized clusters operated by Google [2] and Alibaba [3].
 Whilst there have been considerable efforts to address the challenge of stragglers pertaining to their detection and mitigation [4-7], ascertaining the causes of straggler manifestation is challenging.
 This is because stragglers may occur from a wide variety of sources spanning resource contention, data skew, daemon processes, energy management, failure [2], or a combination of each.
-Stragglers are highly transient and stochastic in nature, making it difficult to replicate system conditions leading to their occurrence.
+Stragglers are highly transient and stochastic in nature, making it difficult to reproduce system conditions leading to their occurrence.
 Whilst we have begun to empirically study and understand straggler root causes [3][8], it is unknown to what degree system conditions directly influence their manifestation.

 An effective means to address this problem is via conducting comprehensive experiments in real-world containerized clusters under various controlled operational scenarios in a laboratory setting.
 Conducting such experiments allows for empirical study of realistic system operation in order to propose new approaches without interfering with production system behavior, as well as underpin parameterization of Cloud simulation frameworks [9].
+This is particularly important as current simulators are unable to realistically represent straggler manifestation due to their decoupling of occurrence probability and the underlying cluster operational conditions [14-16].

 Designing and performing experiments in real-world containerized clusters is a tedious, error-prone, and time-consuming process.
 This poses three challenges to researchers: 1) configuration and integrating container environments such as Kubernetes[24] and Yarn with various data processing frameworks and scheduling architectures, 2) manual design and implementation of workload submission and straggler injection tools that are bespoke in nature, often publicly unavailable, and only applicable to a specific cluster and experiment configuration, and 3) researchers must collect and clean heterogeneous datasets extracted from various cluster components in order to conduct their analysis.

 With these issues combined, a large portion of a researcher’s time is dedicated to cluster maintenance and experiment design as opposed to exploring an experiment problem space.
-This results in challenges associated with experiment replicability, and limited comparison against state-of-the-art approaches (i.e. sufficient time to only compare a single scheduler framework as opposed to multiple).
+This results in challenges associated with experiment reproducibility, and limited comparison against state-of-the-art approaches (i.e. sufficient time to only compare a single scheduler framework as opposed to multiple).
 These issues are not solely limited to straggler research and encompass a large body of systems research for Cloud datacenters, Fog Computing, and IoT.